 Colliders currently don’t affect how models and entities interact with each other, they can always overlap.
-Colliders only affect how the model interacts with the user’s avatar.
+Colliders only affect how the model interacts with the player’s avatar.

 For an object to be recognized by a Decentraland scene as a collider, all it needs is to be named in a certain way.
 The object’s name must include the the suffix “_collider” at the end.

 For example, to create a collider for a tree, you can create a simple box object surrounding its trunk.
-Users of the scene won’t see this box, but it will block their path.
+Players in the scene won’t see this box, but it will block their path.